 Click a category to view frequently asked questions and answers:

 First, a project manager develops a community solar project.
-Then, a customer subscribes to the project by signing up with a project manager.
-Customers can find projects on the Oregon Community Solar Program website at oregoncsp.org.
+Then, a customer subscribes to the project by signing up with a subscription manager.
+Customers can connect with managers currently enrolling new participants through the “How to sign up” section of the Get Started page.
+Or, if a customer meets low-income guidelines, they can sign up through Community Energy Project, our low-income partner.
 When the community solar project begins generating clean energy, the participant will start receiving a credit on their utility bill for their portion of the electricity generated.